DEMETER298/Suzumaru_vs_Suzumaru-R/README.md

 # Suzumaru_vs_Suzumaru-R
 Supplementary information

+Table S1.
+List of the SSR markers used for marker-assisted selection in breeding of Suzumaru-R.

 Identity of “Suzumaru” and “Suzumaru-R” revealed by whole genome sequencing,

 Eri OGISO-TANAKA 1＊, Hideki KUROSAKI2, Yoko YAMASHITA3, Toru TAKEUCHI 3, Fumio TAGUCHI-SHIOBARA1 and Makita HAJIKA1